thalida/thalida.com/posts/collection/collection.whats-on-my/device/android.md

 ---

 ## Top (Non-Standard) Apps
-_You probably already have my top standard dailies: Spotify, Google Inbox, and Slack_
+_You most likely already have my top standard dailies: Spotify, YouTube, and Slack_

 ### [Dashlane](https://play.google.com/store/apps/details?id=com.dashlane)
 Dashlane is a free password manager that I use on my phone and laptop, it's compatiable with just about everything, and has a chrome extension to quickly allow you to sign into sites without typing your password